Bar Kokhba Revolt: Foreign participation

-According to Cassius Dio, the Jewish rebels were aided by "many outside nations," who were eager "for gain."
-Menahem Mor suggests that non-Jewish populations in the region may have indeed joined the revolt alongside the Jews, though their numbers are difficult to assess.
-These participants likely came from the lower classes in Hellenistic cities, motivated by a desire to undermine the Roman-backed aristocracy and improve their own socio-economic conditions.
-In contrast to western Samaria, which had a Jewish population involved in the revolt, central Samaria, predominantly Samaritan, appears to have remained uninvolved and largely unaffected.
+Cassius Dio states that the Jewish rebels were aided by "many outside nations," who were eager "for gain."
+Menahem Mor suggested that non-Jewish populations in the region may have joined the revolt alongside the Jews, though their numbers are difficult to assess.
+He proposed that these participants were likely drawn from the lower classes in Hellenistic cities, motivated by a desire to undermine the Roman-backed aristocracy and improve their own socio-economic conditions.